 Call the Childhelp National Child Abuse Hotline (1-800-4-A-CHILD).

-Know that children and parents can get help.
 The long-term outcome depends on:

 - How severe the abuse was